Kagura: Imperial kagura

 The formal Imperial ritual dances are performed in a number of sacred places and on a number of special occasions.
 At the Imperial Sanctuary, where a replica of the Yata no kagami is kept, they are performed as part of gagaku court music.
 Mikagura are also performed at the Imperial harvest festival and at major shrines such as Ise, Kamo, and Iwashimizu Hachiman-gū.
-Since around the year 1000, these events have taken place every year.
+This practice, known as naishidokoro no mikagura, was formally established by Emperor Ichijō in 1002, though it only became an annual event from 1098 onward.
+Performances traditionally took place in the courtyard of the naishidokoro around a bonfire, with two facing groups of musicians, the motokata on the left and the suekata on the right, engaging in a form of musical dialogue, the motokata performing kamiuta songs and the suekata performing pieces drawing on ancient folk texts; a sakaki branch used in the dance was traditionally presented to the emperor at the performance's conclusion.

 According to the Board of Ceremonies of the Imperial Household Agency, mikagura still take place every December in the Imperial Sanctuary and at the Imperial harvest festival ceremonies.